lexnederbragt/454_transcriptome_snps/instructions.md

 For **Step 2 and 3**, use `HISP` when changing the contigs names in the `454AllContigs.fna`.
 **NOTE** that there will be overlapping SNPs with the results of the first round.

+###Reflections
+This work was done a while ago, and I have learned a few things then that would make me do things differentyly were I to redo this:

+* no hardcoded filepaths in perl script
+* no manual editing of intermediate files